-I’m an AI research scientist at Meta Superintelligence Labs, in the Fundamental AI Research team (FAIR).
+I’m a research scientist at Meta Superintelligence Labs, in the Fundamental AI Research (FAIR) pillar.
 I work on Large Language Models (LLMs) and AI Agents.
-My current focuses include:
+My current work includes:

-Frontier Agentic LLM Development: I contribute to mid-/post-training of Meta’s Muse model family, focusing on agentic reinforcement learning for coding (e.g. SWE-Bench, Terminal Bench), automated research (e.g. MLE-Bench), and OpenClaw-style tool-use tasks (e.g. Claw-Eval, ClawBench).
+Frontier LLM Development: I work on mid-/post-training of Meta’s Muse model family, focusing on agentic reinforcement learning for coding and tool use tasks.

-Fundamental LLM Research: I also lead and conduct research projects covering topics like long-horizon agentic reinforcement learning, multimodal reasoning, safety post-training, and hallucination mitigation.
+Fundamental LLM Research: I lead and conduct research projects covering topics like long-horizon reinforcement learning, recursive self-improvement, and computational world models.
+Previously I also published work on multimodal reasoning, safety post-training, and hallucination mitigation.

 I received my PhD in Computer Science from the University of Toronto, where I studied automated understanding and generation of creative language use.
 During my PhD, I was fortunate to intern at Meta FAIR and Google Research.